maxbrzr/dcat-ap-hub/README.md

 ### Funding

-This project is funded by the European High Performance Computing Joint Undertaking under Grant Agreement No. 101234027.
+This project was developed using resources from the HammerHAI project, an EU co-funded AI Factory initiative operated by the High-Performance Computing Center Stuttgart and supported by the European Commission as well as German federal and state ministries.
+It is funded by the European High Performance Computing Joint Undertaking under Grant Agreement No. 101234027.

 <!-- ### With Custom Parsing